apex/up/Readme.md

 </details>

 <details>
+  <summary>How is this different than other serverless frameworks?</summary>
+  <p>Most of the AWS Lambda based tools are function-oriented, while Up abstracts this away entirely.
+Up does not use framework "shims", the servers that you run using Up are regular HTTP servers and require no code changes for Lambda compatibility.</p>

+  <p>This keeps your apps and APIs portable, makes testing them locally easier, and prevents vendor lock-in.
+The Lambda support for Up is simply an implementation detail, you are not coupled to API Gateway or Lambda.</p>
+</details>

+<details>
   <summary>Why run HTTP servers in Lambda?</summary>
   <p>You might be thinking this defeats the purpose of Lambda, however most people just want to use the tools they know and love.
 Up lets you be productive developing locally as you normally would, Lambda for hosting is only an implementation detail.</p>
-  <p>Node, Golang, and many others are currently not overly suitable for FaaS, as node_modules can easily grow to be many MB, and a baseline Go binary is ~3MB, managing hundreds or thousands of these hinders productivity.</p>
-</details>

-<details>
-  <summary>How is this different than other serverless frameworks?</summary>
-  <p>Most of the AWS Lambda based tools are function-oriented, while Up abstracts this away entirely.
-Up does not use framework "shims", the servers that you run using Up are regular HTTP servers and require no code changes for Lambda compatibility.</p>
+  <p>With Up you can use any Python, Node, Go, or Java framework you'd normally use to develop, and deploy with a single command, while maintaining the cost effectiveness, self-healing, and scaling capabilities of Lambda.</p>
 </details>

 <details>